omkarcloud/macos-code-signing-example/README.md

 5. If you don't have an AWS access key and secret key, create them through the IAM service as described in [AWS documentation here](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_root-user_manage_add-key.html).

 **3. Configure GitHub Secrets**
-In your GitHub Repository, navigate to Settings > Secrets and variables > Actions and add the following secrets:
+In your GitHub Repository, navigate to Settings > Secrets and variables > Actions > Repository secrets and add the following secrets:
 ```
 APPLE_ID                     # Your Apple ID email
 APPLE_APP_SPECIFIC_PASSWORD  # App Specific password